jesse0980/FBI-Crime-Website/README.md

 Used Oracle SQL developer to create database with over 500,000 tuples.
 Used HTML, PHP, and CSS to create a seamless user experience.

-Site allows user to input desired characteristics and then visualize them on different graphs.
+Site allows user to input desired crime characteristics and then visualize the different trends on multiple graphs.